microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 }
 ```

 Next, we will write the `evaluate` method.
 First, it will take the audio data and convert it to `ORTValue`.
 Then, it will perform inference with the model.
-Lastly, It will extract logits from the output and apply softMax to get probabilities.
+Lastly, it will extract logits from the output and apply softmax to get probabilities.

 ```swift